12. Verrou: a floating-point rounding errors checker

 The symbolic link rddmin-cmp pinpoints the configuration which is the complement of the union of all ddmin configuration.
 This successful configuration terminates the rddmin algorithm.

-For debug purpose there are one symbolic link (FullPerturbation) to pinpoint the configuration (which should fail) with all symbols (resp. lines) perturbed and another (NoPerturbation) to pinpoint the configuration without any perturbation (should be a successful configuration).
+For debug purpose there is one symbolic link (FullPerturbation) to pinpoint the configuration (which should fail) with all symbols (resp. lines) perturbed and another (NoPerturbation) to pinpoint the configuration without any perturbation (should be a successful configuration).

 Results ddmax